Home

 Company rates of return on equity

 There can be dangers in averaging returns over a long period.
 A company might start with high rates which then fall away, but still have a healthy average.
 Conversely, a company might be going in the opposite direction.
-As Warren Buffett looks for predictability in a company’s earnings, one would imagine that he would favour companies who increase their ROE or which have consistent levels.
+As Warren Buffett looks for predictability in a company’s earnings, one would imagine that he would favor companies which increase their ROE or which have consistent levels.

 Company annual rates of return

-Compare the annual rates of return on equity of the following companies, using summary figures provided by Value Line.
+Compare the annual rates of return on equity of the following companies.
+We have used summary figures provided by ADVFN.

 Return on capital is very important